fglmtt/admin/lectures/12-security.md

 A packet-filtering firewall limits the type of traffic that can pass through your Internet gateway (or through an internal gateway that separates domains within your organization) according to information in the packet header

 Packet-filtering software is included in Linux in the form of `iptables` (and its easier-to-use front end, `ufw`).
-Although these machine-specific firewalls are capable of sophisticated filtering and bring a welcome extra dose of security, it is not a good idea to use a general-purpose OS as firewall router
+Although these machine-specific firewalls are capable of sophisticated filtering and bring a welcome extra dose of security, it is not a good idea to use a general-purpose OS as a firewall router

 The complexity of general-purpose OSes makes them inherently less secure and less reliable than task-specific devices.
 Use dedicated firewall appliances for site-wide network protection